 Perched on the Gulf of Thailand about three hours’ drive from Bangkok, Anantara Hua Hin pairs perfectly with a few busy days in the city.
 This luxe oceanfront resort is modeled on a classic Thai village, with gardens and water features woven throughout the grounds — subtly opulent, yet upbeat and inviting for all ages.
 If surf and sand are at the top of your agenda, Anantara has plenty of beach activities and watersports to choose from, like kitesurfing, kayaking and scuba diving.
 Fancy the pool instead?
 Families love the beachfront pool with swim-up bar, though there’s a dedicated children’s pool for younger ones.
 The Baan Pla Noi kids’ club offers Thai-inspired activities like batik crafting to entertain tots while parents enjoy a yoga class or a cooking lesson in the onsite culinary school.

 That's what we do!
-Our Family Vacation Advisors can help you book vetted kid-friendly accommodations, create a custom itinerary and more.
+Our Family Travel Advisors can help you book vetted kid-friendly accommodations, create a custom itinerary and more.
 Click to send us a request >

-Phuket tops the list of popular Thai beach destinations, and Pullman Phuket Arcadia Naithon Beach tops our list of family resorts in the area.
+Phuket tops the list of popular Thai beach destinations, and Pullman Phuket Arcadia Naithon Beach is widely considered one of the best luxury family hotels in Thailand.
 While there’s a lot to love about this 5-star escape, the room configurations — one- and two-bedroom villas, plus family rooms with bunk beds located a stone’s throw from the kids’ club — especially stand out.
 So does the setting: The resort is built into a cliffside overlooking the sea, and the tranquil infinity pool (one of two onsite) seems to merge with the turquoise water beyond.
 Naithon Beach itself is a gem, wide, walkable and lapped by waves that are gentle enough even for babies and toddlers.
 You could spend the entire stay soaking up the sun, but you’d be missing out on an enticing range of activities, from tai chi and water yoga to snorkeling and traditional long-tail boat rides.
 When hunger strikes, pull up a chair at Float, the most family-friendly of the four restaurants on-property; the menu includes dishes such as barbecue pork ribs with Asian slaw and a Thai-flavored spin on a burger.

 Just south of the Pullman sits Trisara, a slice of Phuket family paradise that redefines the word luxurious.
 There are no standard rooms here — the configurations range from oceanview junior suites to staffed multi-bedroom residences, all impossibly plush with their own swimming pools.
 Bespoke activities are yours for the choosing: The concierge team can arrange a private cooking class or tennis lesson, a yacht cruise or even a helicopter flight over the area.
 You might think such an oasis would frown upon the younger set running around, but it’s just the opposite — Trisara caters to its littlest visitors in countless ways, from the complimentary kids’ club to mini mocktails in the bar areas.
 The resort is tucked along a private bay that creates the ultimate sense of beach seclusion; water sports (December through April) include snorkeling, sailing, kayaking, windsurfing, stand-up paddleboarding and fishing charters.
 Or splash in the oceanfront saltwater pool, which is lifeguarded for parents’ peace of mind.